 - Email communication style: My TA and I expect proper email etiquette.
 This means using your osu.edu email address for communication, writing the subject of your email in the subject line, identifying which class you're taking with me, being concise, not writing in block letters, using spell check, not deleting prior communications on your reply, and ending with a signature that includes your contact information.
 I am also expecting that you address me and the TA formally.
-I will not respond to an email that begins informally, as in "Yo, Coleman what's up."
-Believe it or not, I get emails like that.
-You can find useful information on how to communicate via email at https://onpace.osu.edu/modules/polishing-your-job-etiquette-skills/communicate-as-a-professional/e-mail-etiquette-content-area - Tone and civility during lecture: I welcome your active participation during the lectures in the form of questions regarding the material at hand .
+You can find useful information on how to communicate via email at https://onpace.osu.edu/modules/polishing-your-job-etiquette-skills/communicate-as-a-professional/e-mail-etiquette-content-area - Tone and civility during lecture: I welcome your active participation during the lectures in the form of questions regarding the material at hand.
 However, because it is my responsibility to ensure that students' participation in class is orderly and respectful, my core expectation is that students will, at all times and without any exceptions, act professionally and courteously in the classroom.
-In particular, I am expecting that your engagement with me, with your TA, and especially with your peers, is not hostile or derisory, and that you respect social difference.
+I am expecting that your engagement with me, with your TA, and especially with your peers, is not hostile or derisory, and that you respect social difference.
 I will not tolerate language that is racist, sexist, patriarchal or homophobic.
-If you use derisive or hateful language, or otherwise engage me, your TA or your peers in a hostile manner, I will remove you from the class. - Tone and civility during office hours: Office hours are not individualized; you can expect multiple visitors.
+If you use derisive or hateful language, or otherwise engage me, your TA, or your peers in a hostile manner, I will remove you from the class.

+Tone and civility during office hours: Office hours are not individualized; you can expect multiple visitors.
 As a result, let's maintain a supportive learning community during office hours where everyone feels safe and where people can disagree amicably.